Zeiss Distagon ZF T* 25mm f/2.8 - Review / Test Report

 Typical for all ZF lenses the 25mm f/2.8 doesn´t feature AF nor an electronically controlled aperture.
 Reads: the lens has an automatic aperture but you have to stop down via the aperture ring on the lens (1/2 stop steps).
 Consequently the lens is not compatible to the consumer-grade Nikon DSLRs a la D40 or D70.
 However, it works just fine e.g. in aperture-priority mode on the D200.

 The build quality of the full-metal Zeiss (brass with chromium-plated brass front bayonet) is superb.
 The fluted focus ring feels exceptionally well damped.
-Distagon lenses feature a rear-focus design (IF - inner focusing) so the front element does not rotate.
-The length of the lens remains constant regardless of the focus setting.
+The lens extends when focusing towards shorter distances.

 Specifications